os.environ['ANTHROPIC_LOG'] = 'debug'

 r r

-Simplified function definition: It uses docments to make defining Python functions for tools as simple as possible.
-Each parameter and the return value should have a type and a description.
+It uses docments to make Python function definitions more user-friendly - each parameter and return value should have a type and description

 toolloop